quantopian/qgrid/README.rst

          :target: docs/images/home_screen.png
          :width: 800px

          The "notebook dashboard" for the jupyter notebook which shows all the files in the current directory.
-Notice the demo notebook which is qgrid_demo.ipynb.

 #.
 Click on qgrid_demo.ipynb to open it.
 Here's what that should like: